AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents

 \section{Proof of Theorem~\ref{th:multi_FWE}}

-The proof of Theorem~\ref{th:multi_FWE} is based on an extension of the proof of the control of FWE in the non-sequential case and the proof of the step-down method (see \cite{Romano_2003}).
-The interested reader may refer to Lemma~\ref{lem:quantile_permu_2} in the Appendix where we reproduce the proof of the bound on FWE for simple permutation tests as it is a good introduction to permutation tests.
-The proof proceeds as follows: first, we prove weak control on the FWE by decomposing the error as the sum of the errors on each interim and using the properties of permutation tests to show that the error done at each interim is controlled by $\alpha/K$.
+The proof of Theorem~\ref{th:multi_FWE} is based on an extension of the proof of the control of FWE in the non-sequential case and the proof of the step-down method \citep{Romano_2003}.
+The interested reader may refer to Lemma~\ref{lem:quantile_permu_2}, in the Appendix~\ref{app:proof_2}, where we reproduce the proof of the bound on FWE for simple permutation tests as it is a good introduction to permutation tests.
+The proof proceeds as follows: first, we prove weak control\footnote{A procedure controls has a weak control on the FWE if the FWE is smaller than $\alpha$ when all null hypotheses are true.
+On the other hand, strong control is when FWE is smaller than $\alpha$ whatever the set of true null hypotheses.} on the FWE by decomposing the error as the sum of the errors on each interim and using the properties of permutation tests to show that the error done at each interim is controlled by $\alpha/K$.
 Then, using the step-down method construction, we show that the strong control of the FWE is a consequence of the weak control because of monotony properties on the boundary values of a permutation test.